-The attractions of Mdina Malta, the former island capital, are not to be missed.
+Things to do in Mdina and its attractions are not to be missed.
 This is where the Maltese diverse heritage really comes to life.
-On one hand this was a bustling town during the Romans, while on the other the name itself reveals that it has something to do with the Arabs (medina meaning ‘town’ in Arabic).
+On one hand, this was a bustling town during the Romans, while on the other, the name itself reveals that it has something to do with the Arabs (medina meaning ‘town’ in Arabic).

 Mdina was once the capital of Malta with Rabat being its suburb.
 It is believed that at the end of the hill occupied by Mdina today, once lied a Bronze Age settlement.
 The town was invaded throughout history by Phoenicians, Carthaginians, Romans etc. and yet it always remained urban.
 It was named Malita during the Roman rule, as was the whole island, being three times bigger than today.
 Mdina continued to be the administrative center and the only fortification on the island until the 16th century.
 It started to decline under Byzantine just to be replaced by the new capital Valletta.
 The character of the buildings also changed and in time, it was almost deserted.
 The town suffered a lot of damage during the 1693 earthquake after which the Grand Master of the Order of St. John Manoel de Vilhena rebuilt several public buildings and the main entrance.

-Also know as the silent city, Mdina resembles Valletta (or I should say it’s the other way around given that Mdina is older), and it’s like an open-air museum.
-The most important Mdina Malta attractions are – a wide fortification with narrow streets, Baroque windows, interesting details decorating façades and palaces’ interiors, with churches, elegant domes, street lanterns.
+Also known as the Silent City, Mdina resembles Valletta (or I should say it’s the other way around given that Mdina is older), and it’s like an open-air museum.
+The most important Mdina Malta attractions are – a wide fortification with narrow streets, Baroque windows, interesting details decorating façades and palaces’ interiors, with churches, elegant domes, and street lanterns.
 It’s like a grand movie set, that’s the first impression you get as soon as you go through the Main Gate.
 (GOT fans, I didn’t forget you, don’t worry.
 Yep, this is the gate that Catelyn and Rodrik went through coming to King’s Landing.)

-Immerse yourself into Mdina silent streets with the occasional guides passing by, explaining details in English, French, Russian, while the karozzin (carriage) might come out of nowhere.
-You will have to wait your turn, because the streets are sometimes so narrow that there is no way to pass by each other at the same time.
-At the opposite end of the Main Gate there is also a lovely restaurant where I was told to stop by for some great local cake.
+Immerse yourself into Mdina’s silent streets with the occasional guides passing by, explaining details in English, French, and Russian, while the karozzin (carriage) might come out of nowhere.
+You will have to wait your turn because the streets are sometimes so narrow that there is no way to pass by each other at the same time.
+At the opposite end of the Main Gate, there is also a lovely restaurant where I was told to stop by for some great local cake.
 A large lemonade with chocolate brownie cake costs less than seven Euros.

-When you go along the walls for couple of hundred meters, you will come by the Domus Romana Museum.
+When you go along the walls for a couple of hundred meters, you will come by the Domus Romana Museum.
 It’s immediately clear what the place represents.
-The entrance fee for this former Roman urban house is six Euros and besides pottery, statues etc., there is also lovely floor mosaic to be seen with typical motif of two doves.
-There used to be a raw of Doric columns surrounding it.
+The entrance fee for this former Roman urban house is six Euros and besides pottery, statues, etc., there is also a lovely floor mosaic to be seen with the typical motif of two doves.
+There used to be a row of Doric columns surrounding it.
 Remains of the former Roman town are also to be seen from the terrace of the Domus Romana.

 Just as Mdina got smaller through centuries, its suburb got more popular and densely inhabited.
 When religious orders came in the Middle Ages, they built churches and monasteries.
 Those structures are still in use, representing spiritual and cultural centers.
 Thus, the St. Paul’s Church (whose ship, they say, wrecked at Malta shores in AD 60), is located right above the so-called St. Paul’s Grotto where he was kept during his three months stay.
 The nearby catacombs bear his name as well and they were used for burials from the 4th century onward since the cemetery was forbidden inside the city walls.

 I was surprised to see that Rabat was actually on the other side of the street from Mdina, even though it’s a separate town today.
-The familiar surroundings are to be found here as well with narrow streets, floral branches against the beige walls and Baroque windows being blue, green, red or white.
+(That is why it is incorporated into the same post “Things to do in Mdina”.)
+The familiar surroundings are to be found here as well with narrow streets, floral branches against the beige walls, and Baroque windows being blue, green, red, or white.
 Small squares were bursting with full restaurant terraces and pastizzerias.
-Even though I spent more time in Mdina than I expected, I couldn’t miss on visiting the catacombs.
+Even though I spent more time in Mdina than I expected, I couldn’t miss visiting the catacombs.

-It’s not hard to find the site, entrance fee is five Euros and you will soon go underground.
-Narrow passages are marked, the space has air-conditioning, making it easy to move around.
-It strikes you how remarkable it is that people buried their loved ones here, densely lied next or above each other.
+It’s not hard to find the site, the entrance fee is five Euros and you will soon go underground.
+Narrow passages are marked, and the space is equipped with air-conditioning, making it easy to move around.
+It strikes you how remarkable it is that people buried their loved ones here, densely lying next to or above each other.
 I went as deep into the catacombs as I could, hearing voices approaching.
 Smiled to other visitors and moved aside – the path was too narrow for two.

 There is the 186 bus that goes to Mosta which was, to my surprise, not that late.
 Still, I managed to wait for the bus on the wrong side at first, since the Maltese drive on the left side of the street (opposite to what I’m used to).